Commercial Building Details

 Raffles City Tower is strategically located in Central Business District.
 It is within walking distance to City Hall Mrt station via a sheltered pathway.
 Other nearby Mrt stations are Raffles Place and EsplanadeMrt stations.
 For vehicle owners, driving from here to either the business hub or the vibrant Orchard Road shopping district takes below 10 minutes.
 Major expressways such as CTE and ECP allow drivers easy access to any part of Singapore.

-Nearby mega malls like Bras Basah Complex, CityLink Mall, Funan DigitaLife Mall, Shaw Towers, Marina Square, Esplanade Mall, Marina Bay Sands and Suntec City Mall and as well as many more others which have a myriad of amenities like eateries, retail shops, supermarkets and banks.
-There are also nearby restaurants along North Bridge Road, Victoria Street and Stamford Road.
+Malls: Nearby mega malls like Bras Basah Complex, CityLink Mall, Funan DigitaLife Mall, Shaw Towers, Marina Square, Esplanade Mall, Marina Bay Sands and Suntec City Mall, Marina Bay Sands Shoppes, Esplanade and many more others which have a myriad of amenities like eateries, retail shops, supermarkets and banks.
+For more shopping, dining and entertainment purposes you can head down to the Orchard shopping district and Marina Bay District which is about less than 5 minutes’ drive away.

-The nearest supermarkets are Market Place Supermarket at Raffles City Shopping Centre, Sheng Siong at The Verge, Cold Storage at Funan DigitaLife Mall and NTUC FairPrice at Rochor Road.
-For medical consult, you can go to General Practitioner clinics in the area, Outram Polyclinic, Singapore General Hospital and Raffles Hospital.
+Supermarkets: The nearest supermarkets is Market Place Supermarket at Raffles City Shopping Centre, Sheng Siong at The Verge, and Cold Storage at Funan DigitaLife Mall and NTUC FairPrice at Rochor Road.

-The nearest educational institutions are Singapore Management University and Stamford Primary School.
+Education: The nearby educational institutions include Singapore Management University, DUKE Nus and Stamford Primary School.

 Raffles City Tower is definitely a highly sought after commercial building as it is centrally located near to Singapore’s Financial Central Business District.
 There are a myriad of facilities in-house and nearby to cater for all your needs.
 For more details, please contact the relevant personnel.